-- 1. Insert the BioStar installation CD into a compatible media drive. - 2.
-Locate the installation directory and run BioStar 1.36 Server Setup. - 3.
-Follow the on-screen prompts to begin the installation. - 4.
-During the installation, you will be required to accept the OpenSSL license agreement and select a destination folder for the OpenSSL program files. - 5.
-You will also be asked whether or not you wish to install the MS SQL Server Express edition.
+- Follow the instructions on the screen to finish the installation.
+6. - During the installation, you will be required to accept the OpenSSL license agreement 7. and select a destination folder for the OpenSSL program files. - You will also be asked whether or not you wish to install the MS SQL Server Express edition.
 If you will use a pre-installed version of MS SQL Server, MySQL or Oracle, you may click No when this message appears.
-If you decide to use the express edition in this step, you can skip to step 7.
-The database setup process will be automated when you install the express edition.

-6. When the Create Database [BioStar] window appears, select a database type (MS SQL Server, MySQL or Oracle).
+If you decide to use the express edition in this step, you can skip to step 10.
+The database setup process will be automated when you install the express edition. - When the Create Database [BioStar] dialog box appears, select a database type (MS SQL Server, MySQL or Oracle).
 The database server address and port numbers will be automatically populated, but you should verify that they are correct.

 Note: The default name for the database is always "BioStar," to prevent unintentional installation of multiple databases on the same system or database server.
 The database name can be changed by editing the DBSetup.exe file.
-When patching the database server, you will have the option to manually select a database.
+When patching the database server, you will have the option to manually select a datbase.

-- 7. If you choose MS SQL Server, you must configure the authentication method as well (MySQL allows only server authentication): - Server authentication this option uses login IDs and passwords to authenticate users that are created by and stored on the SQL Server.
+- If you choose MS SQL Server, you must configure the authentication method as well (MySQL allows only server authentication): - Server authentication: this option uses login IDs and passwords to authenticate users that are created by and stored on the SQL Server.
 These credentials are not based on Windows user accounts.
-Users connecting via server authentication must provide their credentials every time that they connect. - Windows authentication this option uses Windows users accounts for authentication.
+Users connecting via server authentication must provide their credentials every time that they connect. - Windows authentication: this option uses Windows users accounts for authentication.
 When users connect through a Windows user account, the SQL Server validates the account name and password using the Windows principal token in the operating system.
 The SQL Server does not ask for a password and does not independently validate user identification.
 Windows authentication is the default authentication mode for MS SQL Server.